Can You File for Bankruptcy to Avoid Eviction in Pennsylvania?

 There was a time when you could file for bankruptcy to stop an eviction.
 Many Chapter 7 filers would use their bankruptcy to stop a sheriff from executing a judgment for possession.
 While landlords had a right to petition the bankruptcy court to lift the automatic stay that protected the debtor, many were unaware of this right or lacked the conviction to hire a bankruptcy attorney to file the necessary motions.
 Therefore, Chapter 7 often kept a person in their rental property for the duration of the case.

 However, in 2005 the law changed.
 The Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA) provided landlords several exemptions from the automatic stay.
-If a judgment for possession was entered or if the tenant was endangering the property or using illegally using controlled substances, the automatic stay did not apply.
+If a judgment for possession was entered or if the tenant was endangering the property or using illegal controlled substances, the automatic stay did not apply.
 These new provisions made it much more difficult for a tenant to stop an eviction through bankruptcy.

 Rental Arrears and Bankruptcy in Pennsylvania

 How helpful filing for bankruptcy will be if you are behind on your rental payments depends on your situation.
-Whether you will be able to discharge the debt, stop the eviction, or be permitted to bring your rent currents will hinge on where you are in the eviction process.
+Whether you will be able to discharge the debt, stop the eviction, or be permitted to bring your rent current will hinge on where you are in the eviction process.
 Additionally, the chapter of bankruptcy will also play a significant role.

 Chapter 7 and Pennsylvania Evictions